fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 In Fleet, you can enforce disk encryption on your macOS hosts.
 Apple calls this [FileVault](https://support.apple.com/en-us/HT204837).
 If turned on, hosts’ disk encryption keys will be stored in Fleet.

+To enforce disk encryption, choose the "Fleet UI" or "fleetctl" method and follow the steps below.

+Fleet UI:

+1. In the Fleet UI, head to the **Controls > macOS settings > Disk encryption** page.
+Users with the maintainer and admin roles can access the settings pages.

+2. Check the box next to **Turn on** and select **Save**.

+`fleetctl` CLI:

+1. Create a `config` YAML document if you don't have one already.
+Learn how [here](./configuration-files/README.md#organization-settings).
+This document is used to change settings in Fleet.

+> If you want to enforce disk encryption on a team in Fleet, use the `team` YAML document.
+Learn how to create one [here](./configuration-files/README.md#teams).

+2. Set the `mdm.disk_encryption` configuration option to `true`.

+3. Run the `fleetctl apply -f <your-YAML-file-here>` command.

+### Viewing a disk encryption key

 The disk encryption key allows you to unlock a Mac if you forgot login credentials.
 This key can be accessed by Fleet admin, maintainers, and observers.
 An event is tracked in the activity feed when a user views the key in Fleet.

-### Viewing a disk encryption key

 How to view the disk encryption key: